 - Safety rankingSafe

 Health Benefits of Wheat

-Wheat was traditionally grown for its taste and its many unique culinary properties, but recent research suggests that it can provide medicinal benefits as well.
-Outside of the kitchen, wheat is useful for:
+Wheat grain has been traditionally grown for its taste and its culinary versatility, but recent research has revealed interesting wheat benefits that can improve human health.
+Outside of the kitchen, wheat has been shown to be useful for: